Summary

 No eco rating

-As of December 2023, the Kia EV6 has not been lab tested by Green NCAP.
+As of December 2024, the Kia EV6 has not been assessed by Green NCAP.

 The Green NCAP programme measures exhaust pollution (which is zero for an electric car) and energy efficiency.
 Electric cars are much more energy-efficient than combustion cars, so the EV6 is likely to score very highly in Green NCAP testing whenever it ever takes place.
 Check back again soon.